 ‘Deep reinforcement learning may not be the royal road to artificial general intelligence, but DeepMind itself is a formidable operation, tightly run and well funded, with hundreds of PhDs.’

-In WIRED Gary Marcus rhetorically asks if AI is faltering given the losses reported by one of its biggest research labs.
-DeepMind, owned by Alphabet, reported a $572 operating loss for the year with another $1 billion debt about to come due.
+In Wired, Gary Marcus rhetorically asks if AI is faltering, given the losses reported by one of its biggest research labs.
+DeepMind, owned by Alphabet, reported a $572 operating loss for the year with another $1 billion debt coming due.

 Gary Marcus is a Professor in Psychology at NYU, an entrepreneur, and author.
 His forthcoming book (with Ernest Davis) is Rebooting AI.